symfony/symfony-docs/templating/twig_extension.rst

 Including the code of the custom filters/functions in the Twig extension class is the simplest way to create extensions.
 However, Twig must initialize all extensions before rendering any template, even if the template doesn't use an extension.

-This means that performance can be slow if you define extensions with lots of complex dependencies (e.g. those making database connections).
+If extensions don't define dependencies (i.e. if you don't inject services in them) performance is not affected.
+However, if extensions define lots of complex dependencies (e.g. those making database connections), the performance loss can be significant.

 That's why Twig allows to decouple the extension definition from its implementation.
 Following the same example as before, the first change would be